ksenialepikhina/Shioshita_CSCI2270_FinalProject/README.md

 How to Run:

-The three files you need to run the program are called HashTable.cpp, HashTable.h, and main.cpp.
+The three files you need to run the program are called HashTable.cpp, HashTable.h, and WishList.cpp.

 When the program is started it will print out a menu with all of the different functions the Wish List can perform.
 The user is then able to enter a number corresponding to the